neha-joisher99/webapp/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js: Make sure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).
+- PostgreSQL: Install and set up PostgreSQL on your local machine.
+You can download it from [postgresql.org](https://www.postgresql.org/download/).

 ## Build and Deploy